A Lightweight Two-Branch Architecture for Multi-Instrument Transcription via Note-Level Contrastive Clustering: Background and Related Work

 \subsection{Timbre-Separated Transcription}

-Multi-instrument timbre-separated transcription goes beyond traditional AMT by extracting instrument-specific notes from polyphonic mixtures. \cite{TAPE} suggest that simply cascading source separation followed by transcription leads to suboptimal results due to error propagation.
-Therefore, it's necessary to combine transcription and separation in a mutually reinforcing manner to achieve the effect of ``1+1>2''.
+Multi-instrument timbre-separated transcription goes beyond traditional AMT by extracting instrument-specific notes from polyphonic mixtures. \citet{TAPE} demonstrated that simply cascading source separation followed by transcription leads to suboptimal results due to error propagation.
+Therefore, it is necessary to combine transcription and separation in a mutually reinforcing manner.

-Innovative methods have emerged for this challenge. \cite{MT3} introduced a sequence-to-sequence AMT model that outputs all instrument tracks, achieving high accuracy but relying heavily on diverse multi-timbre data.
-Multi-task learning frameworks like Timbre-Trap \cite{TimbreTrap} and Cerberus \cite{Cerberus} show that joint optimization can lead to synergistic effects.
+Innovative methods have emerged for this challenge. \citet{MT3} introduced a sequence-to-sequence AMT model that outputs multiple instrument tracks with explicit instrument assignments, achieving high accuracy but relying heavily on diverse multi-timbre data.
+Multi-task learning frameworks like Timbre-Trap \citep{TimbreTrap} and Cerberus \citep{Cerberus} show that joint optimization can lead to synergistic effects. \citet{attentionAMT} proposed a self-attention-based instance segmentation approach that performs joint note detection and instrument classification, achieving timbre-separated transcription for a closed set of trained instruments.

 For handling unseen timbres, researchers have explored different strategies.
-The zero-shot learning method proposed by \cite{ZeroShot} employs query-based mechanisms but remains constrained by its requirement for clean reference examples.
-The work by \cite{DeepSphericalClustering} pioneered the application of deep clustering networks to timbre-separated transcription, showing how these tasks can complement each other when properly combined.
+The zero-shot learning method proposed by \citet{ZeroShot} employs a query-based mechanism: under contrastive supervision, it learns to encode a clean reference example into a timbre embedding that generalizes to unseen instruments.
+This embedding is then used to sequentially modulate the U-Net layers, enabling zero-shot separation and transcription of audio sources with novel timbres not encountered during training.
+The work by \citet{DeepSphericalClustering} pioneered the application of deep clustering networks to timbre-separated transcription.
+Their approach develops a generalizable timbre encoder and enables separation with a non-fixed number of classes through clustering, showing how these tasks can complement each other when properly combined.